openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

     -   rgb
     -   cir

-mosaics
+Mosaics
 *******

-Each selected mosaics will be represented by a thumbnail in the final :code:`pdf`.
+Each selected mosaic will be represented by a thumbnail in the final :code:`pdf`.

 .. attention::